seng350/course/README.md

-# Object Oriented Development: SENG 350
+# Software Architecture and Design: SENG 350
 -------------------------

 ## Schedule and Topics